Lung: Respiratory epithelium

 All of the lower respiratory tract including the trachea, bronchi, and bronchioles is lined with respiratory epithelium.
 This is a ciliated epithelium interspersed with goblet cells which produce mucin the main component of mucus, ciliated cells, basal cells, and in the terminal bronchioles–club cells with actions similar to basal cells, and macrophages.
 The epithelial cells, and the submucosal glands throughout the respiratory tract secrete airway surface liquid (ASL), the composition of which is tightly regulated and determines how well mucociliary clearance works.

-Pulmonary neuroendocrine cells are found throughout the respiratory epithelium including the alveolar epithelium, though they only account for around 0.5 per cent of the total epithelial population.
+Pulmonary neuroendocrine cells are found throughout the respiratory epithelium including the alveolar epithelium, though they only account for around 0.5 percent of the total epithelial population.
 PNECs are innervated airway epithelial cells that are particularly focused at airway junction points.
 These cells can produce serotonin, dopamine, and norepinephrine, as well as polypeptide products.
 Cytoplasmic processes from the pulmonary neuroendocrine cells extend into the airway lumen where they may sense the composition of inspired gas.